Personal Responsibility Education Program Innovative Strategies Fact Sheet

 A future in which all our nation’s youth, individuals and families—no matter what challenges they may face—can live healthy, productive, violence-free lives.

-On March 23, 2010, the President signed into law the Patient Protection and Affordable Care Act.
-The Act amended Title V of the Social Security Act to include PREIS.
+On March 23, 2010, Title V of the Social Security Act was amended to include PREIS.

+Every PREIS project conducts their own independent evaluation, supported by Federal training and technical assistance, These rigorous evaluations are designed to meet the HHS Teen Pregnancy Prevention Evidence-Based Standards.
 PREIS projects are expected to generate lessons learned so that others can benefit from these strategies and innovative approaches.
 Projects must carefully document the intervention for possible replication by others, conduct process and outcome evaluations, and disseminate findings.
+Grantees collect and analyze information related to:

-- Reported gains in knowledge and intentions and changes in self-reported behaviors of participants; and
+Outcomes: Reported gains in knowledge and intentions and changes in self-reported behaviors of participants.

 Grant Award Process